US Work Visa for Dentists | VisaNation

 2. That you are uniquely qualified to advance your work and make it succeed.
 This can be proven through your degree, your experience in dentistry, your past successes, and a comprehensive business plan for the practice you plan to open in the U.S.

-To apply for the NIW, you would need to indicate it on your EB-2 petition along with a petition letter, an employment certification form, and letters of recommendation from peers and distinguished contemporaries in your field.
+To apply for the NIW, you need to indicate it on your EB-2 petition along with a petition letter, an employment certification form, and letters of recommendation from peers and distinguished contemporaries in your field.
 NIW applicants must still meet the EB-2 qualifications as well.

 EB-3 Green Card

 The EB-3, like the EB-2 category, is for those who are professional and skilled workers.
-The EB-3 requires at least a U.S. baccalaureate degree or (foreign equivalent) and a job offer with labor certification.
+The EB-3 requires at least a U.S. baccalaureate degree (or foreign equivalent) and a job offer with labor certification.
 In most instances, an EB-2 or NIW is more ideal due to longer wait times and fewer benefits with EB-3.

 Navigating Your Path to a U.S. Work Visa as a Dentist